dnsimple/bugsnag-erlang/README.md

 ## Usage

-You may send custom errors directly
+You may send custom errors directly:

 ```erlang
 bugsnag:notify(error, fake, "Testing bugsnag with a manual error report", no_module, 0).
 ```

-Or use the Erlang error logger
+Or use the Erlang error logger:

 ```erlang
 error_logger:error_msg("A sample error caught by the bugsnag error logger.").